Jayhub-ai/conkyluanv-autoscale-fixed/README.md

 Conky uses a configuration file typically located at `~/.config/conky/conky.conf`.
 A sample configuration is provided in the `data` directory.

-Example configuration to show network graphs with independent scaling:
+Example configuration to show network graphs with independent scaling (change wlan0 to your network adapter):

 ```lua
 -- Conky configuration with modified network speed graphs